elucian/bee/syntax/processing.md

 ("c",3)
 ```

-## Table collections
+## Hash collections

-Tables are sorted in memory by _key_ for faster search.
+Hash tables are sorted in memory by _key_ for faster search.
 It is more difficult to search by value because is not unique and not sorted.
 To search by value one must create a loop and verify every element.
 This is called full scan and is very slow so you should never use this method.

 **example:**
 ```
-** check if a key is present in a hash collection given
-  Table:  my_map := {(1:'a'),(2:'b'),(3:'c')};
+** check if a key is present in a hash collection make my_map := {(1:'a'),(2:'b'),(3:'c')};
-  Integer: my_key := 3;
+make my_key := 3;
-when (my_key in my_map) do
+when (my_key ∈ my_map) do
   print('True'); -- expected
 else
   print('False');